sergenp/gladoidbot/README.md

 ### What is this bot?
 What does it do?

-Hut Assistant essentially has been created for a private server called "The Hut".
+Gladoid essentially has been created for a private server called "The Hut".
 It started as a multi-functional bot that has some utility functionality, like searching videos on youtube based on given sentence or word.
 It has evolved into a RPG kind-of bot when I started working on a dueling system between players, which basically you challenge a discord member to a duel, game starts, you have certain kind of moves available to you, you react to the message the bot has send to choose